BRUSH 15

 can i use brush 15 on hooded eyes?

-about 20% of community members specifically mention using brush 15 on hooded eyes with good results. the tapered tip helps place color in a visible crease area. some with very small or heavily hooded lids find it a touch large for precise crease work and pair it with a smaller brush for detail, but most find it works well for blending and diffusing edges.
+yes. roughly 18% of community members specifically mention using brush 15 on hooded eyes with good results, particularly for diffusing transition shades above the crease. some community members with very small or heavily hooded lids find it a touch large for precise crease placement, and suggest pairing it with a smaller brush like brush 13 or 14 for detail work.

-does brush 15 work with cream eyeshadows?
+does brush 15 work with cream eyeshadows or just powders?